 Senior centers work in partnership with other community agencies and organizations and businesses to provide access to an array of opportunities for older adults to stay safe, active, and healthy.

 Senior centers, recognized by the Older Americans Act (OAA) as a community focal point, are one of the most widely used services among America’s older adults.
-Today, almost 10,000 senior centers serve more than 1 million older adults every day in their communities and neighborhoods.
+Today, more than 11,000 senior centers serve more than 1 million older adults every day in their communities and neighborhoods.1

-- 75% of participants visit their center one to three times per week.
-They spend an average of 3.3 hours per visit.
+Seventy-five percent of participants visit their center 1 to 3 times per week and spend an average of 3.3 hours per visit.6

 Senior center services